jacques/docs.npmjs.com/content/enterprise/index.md

 - compliance with legal requirements to host code on-premises
 - better code discovery and sharing within their organization.

-## npm On-Site is npm
+## npm Enterprise is npm

-npm On-Site is the same codebase that powers the public registry, it works with the same standard npm client you already use, but provides the features needed by larger organizations who are now enthusiastically adopting node.
+npm Enterprise is the same codebase that powers the public registry, it works with the same standard npm client you already use, but provides the features needed by larger organizations who are now enthusiastically adopting node.
 It's built by npm, Inc., the sponsor of the npm open source project and the host of the public npm registry.